regiregi22/RaspiNail/index.md

 ---
 <!-- markdownlint-disable MD014 MD022 MD025 MD033 MD040 -->

 **This is a forked, modified and up-to-date version of the original work Raspibolt from Stadicus.
 All credit goes to him and his great original guide.
-Thank him for the great ammount of work invested for the Bitcoin node community:**
+Thank him for the great ammount of work invested for the Bitcoin community:**
 [https://stadicus.github.io/RaspiBolt/](https://stadicus.github.io/RaspiBolt/)
 <br/><br/>
 **For more information regarding this fork, please refer to:**